anveshrokanlawar/CodingChallenge/README.md

 # Coding Challenge

-Steps to be followed before running the project
+Steps to be followed before runnthe project

 1. Create a database in mysql with name pharmacydb